ajodeh-juma/rvfv-typing-tutorial/README.md

         -work-dir work-dir/L
     ```

-9. Assign lineages to the `M` segment sequences using the appropriate classifier (segment)
+9. Assign lineages to the `M` sequences using the appropriate classifier (segment)

     ```
     nextflow run main.nf \